FXCM vs VT Markets Comparison

 Which brokers offers more tradeable asset classes, FXCM or VT Markets?

-FXCM offers a more diverse selection of investment options than VT Markets allowing you to trade Forex Trading, Trading - Forex or CFDs, Spread Betting, Social Trading / Copy Trading, Metals, Energies and U.S. Stocks (CFD)., neither have ETF Looking at total tradeable symbols, FXCM has 276, compared to 168 from VT Markets.
+FXCM offers a more diverse selection of investment options than VT Markets allowing you to trade Forex Trading (Spot or CFDs), Spread Betting, Social Trading / Copy Trading, Metals, Energies and U.S. Stocks (CFD)., neither have ETF Looking at total tradeable symbols, FXCM has 441, compared to 168 from VT Markets.

 Can I trade cryptocurrency with FXCM or VT Markets?